 I have the luxury of time to perform a thorough assessment of your health concerns in the context of your full medical history, lifestyle, diet and eating habits, environment, stress, mental and emotional factors, and your family history.

 Depending on your health history I may need to review labs and imaging performed by your family doctor or gastroenterologist to make informed decisions about treatment.
-If you already have access to your health records, please bring relevant documents to your initial consultation to bring me up to speed.
+If you already have access to your health records, please share any relevant documents prior to your initial consultation to bring me up to speed.

 I will order any additional lab tests if needed to diagnose, treat and monitor your condition.
-This typically involves blood testing and may require stool tests and breath tests to identify underlying problems with digestive function, intestinal health, immune function, nutritional status and your microbiome.
+This typically involves blood testing and sometimes requires stool and/or breath tests to identify underlying problems with digestive function, intestinal health and your microbiome.

 I take the time to listen, ask the right questions and think about your health concerns in a holistic, integrative manner.
 Your care should feel insightful and personalized.
 My goal is that you leave my office feeling heard, respected, empowered and informed with a realistic expectation of how long it may take to feel better.

 I recommend treatment that is integrative, evidence-based, generally safe and well tolerated.
 I will inform you of both the anticipated benefits as well as any known risks such as the possible aggravation of preexisting symptoms, known side effects and the potential for drug-herb-nutrient interactions.
 I will also advise you of any associated costs and alternative courses of action so that you feel confident in making an informed decision about your care every step of the way.

 Treatment may be initiated to some extent during your initial visit.
 In many cases your full care plan is laid out in your second visit when we review the results of any laboratory testing needed to inform treatment decisions.